Sonobeat Milestones II: The '70s +

-As Austin, Texas-based Sonobeat Recording Company enters a new decade, at just 2-1/2 years old, it's graduated from exclusively using local nightclubs as make-shift recording studios to recording many acts in its small Western Hills Drive studio in northwest Austin.
-It's beefed up its recording equipment, too, adding two half-inch 4-track tape recorders, assorted dynamic and condenser microphones, a steel plate reverb, and additional audio-processing equipment.
-Turning this corner, Sonobeat's ready for more complicated, more sophisticated recording sessions, but it also will face a series of increasingly more more difficult challenges leading to its demise in 1976.
+As Austin, Texas-based Sonobeat Recording Company enters the 1970s, at only 2-1/2 years old, it's graduated from using local nightclubs as make-shift recording studios to recording many acts in its small home-based studio in northwest Austin.
+It's made sizeable investments to upgrade its recording equipment, too, adding two half-inch 4-track tape decks, assorted dynamic and condenser microphones, a steel plate reverb, and additional outboard audio-processing equipment.
+Turning this corner, Sonobeat's ready for more complicated and sophisticated recording sessions, but it also faces a series of increasingly difficult challenges that eventually lead to its demise in 1976.
+Sonobeat will be reborn in a completely different way in 2004 with the launch of Sonobeat Historical Archives and this website.

 Ohio Express sessionsJanuary 1970